Cosmic-Volt/Ultimate_Clock_for_Classroom/README.md

-Note: I used Claude for few parts of the code.
+Note: I vibe coded almost all parts of this code using claude.